-Ex-ante risk adjustment is realised through qualitative and quantitative risk-adjusted performance measurements.
-A Risk Gateway is installed as a quantitative risk adjustment measure.
-It comprises a number of capital and liquidity parameters that have to be met before the variable remuneration component may be awarded.
+Ex-ante risk adjustment is achieved through qualitative and quantitative risk-adjusted performance measurements.
+A Risk Gateway has been installed as a quantitative risk adjustment measure.
+It comprises a number of internal and legislative capital and liquidity parameters that have to be met before the variable remuneration component may be awarded.
 The parameters are set each year by the Board of Directors.
 If one or more of these parameters are not met, this variable remuneration component will not be awarded for the respective performance year and the deferred amounts relating to previous years will not vest and will be lost for that year.

-If the risk gateway is passed, the variable remuneration component is subject to quantitative risk adjustment measures such as a risk-adjusted profit to impact the size of bonus pools and individual awards and a performance appraisal procedure on individual level which includes risk-related objectives, that can be both qualitative and quantitative and that prohibit excessive risk-taking.
+If the Risk Gateway is passed, the variable remuneration component becomes subject to quantitative risk adjustment measures, such as risk-adjusted profit and other indicators (including RAROC, costs and direct income), to impact the size of the bonus pools and the individual awards, and to a performance appraisal procedure at individual level, including risk-related objectives, which can be both qualitative and quantitative and are designed to prohibit excessive risk-taking.

 Variable compensation is also subject to ex-post risk adjustment measures.
-Ex-post risk adjustment operates either by reducing deferred but unvested amounts (malus) or by reclaiming deferred amounts already vested (claw back).
+Ex-post risk adjustments operate either by reducing deferred but unvested amounts (malus) or by recouping deferred amounts already vested (claw back).

-Action can be taken regarding payment of deferred amounts that still have to be vested (malus arrangement), when:
+Action can be taken regarding the payment of deferred amounts that still have to be vested (malus arrangement), when: